 Flexential was founded in 2017 through the combination of ViaWest Inc. (originally founded in 1999 and headquartered in Denver, Colorado) and Peak 10 (originally founded in 2000 and headquartered in Charlotte, North Carolina).
-Flexential currently employs approximately 1,000 employees across the United States.
-Flexential maintains headquarters in Charlotte, North Carolina and Denver, Colorado.
+Flexential currently employs approximately 870 employees across the United States.
+Flexential maintains two headquarters locations in Charlotte, North Carolina, and Denver, Colorado.
 The executive management team consists of industry leaders with experience in information technology (IT) services and data center operations.